 New Orleans called to her and she now resides there performing in numerous clubs around town as well as The New Orleans Jazz Museum and New Orleans Museum of Art.

 In New Orleans she has been working with and writing with some great local musicians soaking up the Crescent City, making it her home.

 Howlin’ At The Moon, her sixth recording, pays tribute to her adopted hometown and was recorded at The Ellis Marsalis Center for Music with some of New Orleans best.

-Her new release “Love and Other Difficulties” was also recorded in New Orleans and explores the complications of love and is a departure from a ‘strictly jazz’ form.
+Her seventh recording “Love and Other Difficulties” also recorded in New Orleans and explores the complications of love and is a departure from a ‘strictly jazz’ form.

 Described as “A storyteller of picturesque tales” Carmela hopes to continue to create memorable and personal songs that discuss topics that can be related to by a wide audience while performing and enjoying life in New Orleans.